 Does your DACA work permit expire within the next 5 months?

 appointment to attend, and please bring your previously submitted DACA application, work permit, and approval notice.
-Please note that we do not know what will happen to the DACA program, and

 What is DACA

 The Deferred Action for Childhood Arrivals (DACA) program helps undocumented young people (who meet certain requirements) gain temporary immigration protections, including a work permit and protection from deportation.

 Who qualifies to renew their DACA status?
 A person who has been approved for DACA can renew their DACA status if a person continues to meet DACA eligibility requirements AND:

 - Did not depart the US on or after August 15, 2012 without advanced parole

 - Have continuously resided in the US since DACA approval to the present time